• Skip to primary navigation

 November 4

 The discovery of King Tutankhamun’s tomb occurred on this date in 1922.
 It wasn’t until about a month later that the archeologists were able to open the tomb and discover what treasures the Egyptians had placed with his mummy.
-View these images of the earthly wealth that surrounded King Tut, and take an opportunity to discuss how as Christians, we can lay up treasure in heaven (Matthew 6:19–21).
+Take an opportunity to discuss how as Christians, we can lay up treasure in heaven (Matthew 6:19–21).

 photograph of Marie Curie for Nobel Prize in 1903